© Jeanne E Webster. All rights observed and reserved.

 “Beneath the Cross of Jesus” has always been a favorite hymn of mine.
 It bores deeply to the very core of my being.
 As I sing the second verse my throat lumps up, my heart skips a beat and I am transported to that God-forsaken hill, standing in the shadow of my tormented and tortured Savior.

 Trembling, mumbling, praying, hurting and crying, I kneel and bow before the King of kings and Lord of lords.
 His blood-drained form beckons me look up… and I see… the wonders of redeeming love and my unworthiness.

-Imagine having a father who loves us despite our deliberate disobedience, our numerous jaunts in the dirty gutters of shame, repetitive relishments in the pits of selfishness, or years of rejection when we forsook his direction.
-How a holy God could hear our pleas for forgiveness, much less pardon our iniquities.
+Imagine having a “father” who loves us despite our deliberate disobedience, our numerous jaunts in the dirty gutters of shame, repetitive relishments in the pits of selfishness, those moments or years of rejection when we forsook his direction.
+How a holy God could hear our pleas for forgiveness, much less pardon our iniquities?